Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 Forward mappings match this natural motion by making the tablet area an ellipse.
 This creates a feeling of evenness when reaching for any point on the tablet area and removes strain caused by reaching for corners on a rectangular area.

 Inverse mappings make the tablet area a half-face superellipse.
 These are useful for an entirely different reason than forward mappings.
-When gripping a tablet pen it should be the most stable to move around the center of the tablet area.
+When gripping a tablet pen, it should be the most stable to move around the center of the tablet area.
 This stability decreases when reaching for the corners of the tablet area.
 Inverse mappings compensate for this by effectively increasing the tablet area when moving to the corners.

-For more information on how forward and inverse mappings work see below:
+For more information on how forward and inverse mappings work, see below:

 <br>